 Macro-experiences can be positive or negative—those peaks and valleys—that profoundly affect the overall employee experience.
 These are the extraordinary events that do more to determine how a person feels about their work than anything else.
 On the positive side of the equation, peak moments involve deep, affirmative emotions that elevate an employee’s connection to purpose, accomplishment, and one another.
 They also have a longer-lasting impact than negative (valley) macro-experiences, and they make a dramatic difference in the overall employee experience when they occur regularly.1 In the rapidly changing workplace, peak experiences are crucial to strengthening culture and helping employees thrive.

 So, how can leaders create these transformative peak experiences for their people?
 It starts with understanding the psychological needs employees have for autonomy, connection, and mastery.

-Organisational psychology has established that we all have an innate drive toward growth and wellbeing.
-In the workplace, this drive manifests itself in motivations that shape employee behaviours and draw individuals to purpose, people, and projects that involve at least one of three basic needs:2
+Organizational psychology has established that we all have an innate drive toward growth and wellbeing.
+In the workplace, this drive manifests itself in motivations that shape employee behaviors and draw individuals to purpose, people, and projects that involve at least one of three basic needs:2

 According to a senior executive, “Employee empowerment means being able to use my natural ability to create a lasting memory for guests or resolve a guest issue and have the confidence that my company supports me 100% in my effort.
 Sometimes the most delightful ‘wow’ moments happen in the blink of an eye.
 If employees are not empowered and need to cross layers of approval, these moments could be lost forever.”3